 Austin’s prime location in this triangle gives its residents easy access to all that our state offers, most of it being only a short drive away.
 If an Austinite wants to branch out from the numerous parks and trails in our city and experience the more rugged side of Texas, a short drive west will bring them into the beautiful Hill Country.
 With famous attractions like Enchanted Rock and quaint small towns like Fredericksburg and Luckenbach, this area gives Austinites endless possibilities for adventurous day trips.

 If the beach is more your style, Austinites can also enjoy frequent trips to the coast.
-Voted best beach in Texas, Rockport is only a three-hour drive away, and other popular destinations like Port Aransas and Galveston are not much further.
+Voted the best beach in Texas, Rockport is only a three-hour drive away, and other popular destinations like Port Aransas and Galveston are not much further.
 With 600 miles of coast available in Texas, Austin residents will never run out of places to relax at the beach.

 Austin’s location is also perfect for anyone who requires easy access to other major cities.
 Being located on IH-35 means Austin is a great home base for anyone needing to travel to Dallas-Fort Worth or San Antonio on a regular basis, and Houston is easily accessible as well.
 And if Elon Musk’s hyperloop technology ever makes its way to Texas, travel times to these three cities could even be cut down to minutes.

-Sure we could all do without cedar season and those 100 degree summer days, but those negatives about Austin’s location are a small price to pay for all the places we can visit and tacos we get to eat.
+Sure we could all do without cedar season and those 100-degree summer days, but those negatives about Austin’s location are a small price to pay for all the places we can visit and tacos we get to eat.

-The People Here are Awesome
+The People in Austin are Awesome

 Everyone in Austin knows we have famous people in our midst.
 Whether it be Matthew McConaughey supporting the Longhorns at Darrell K. Royal stadium or Willie Nelson at his annual 4th of July Picnic, you can’t live in Austin long without learning who to look for when you are walking around town.

 Austinites love to help one another, as can be seen by the nearly 700 charities and volunteer organizations active in Austin today.
 Our community hosts countless events throughout the year, from the Susan G. Komen Race for the Cure to Meals on Wheels and the numerous golf tournament fundraisers held every year; it’s clear that Austin is a city of giving.
-In fact, more than $10 million has been raised through the Amplify Austin program so far this year alone!

 So while it occasionally makes headlines during South by Southwest that we Austinites are not fond of all the new people who suddenly want to move to our city after visiting (who can blame us for getting frustrated with the increased traffic that week), you can rest assured that Austin is a very welcoming city and one that cares about the people who call it home.

-Austin Has Something for Everyone
+Austin, Texas Has Something for Everyone

 For the young, active millennial looking to stay healthy and be surrounded by nature, Austin is just the place.
-Austin’s Parks and Recreation Department maintains 300 parks, 18,714 acres of green space and 227 miles of trails throughout the city, including the popular Ann and Roy Butler Hike and Bike Trail and Zilker Metropolitan Park.
+Austin’s Parks and Recreation Department maintains 300 parks, 18,714 acres of green space, and 227 miles of trails throughout the city, including the popular Ann and Roy Butler Hike and Bike Trail and Zilker Metropolitan Park.
 If you are looking for an excuse not to do that early-morning jog, you’ll have a hard time finding one if you live in Austin.

-With so many great qualities, it is no wonder that Austin has been ranked as the best place to live for the second year in a row.
-No city is perfect and Austin has its faults just like any other, but the people who live here can attest that those faults are more than made up for by the quality of life that Austin has to offer.
+With so many great qualities, it is no wonder that Austin has been ranked as the best place to live for the fourth year in a row.
+No city is perfect and Austin, Texas has its faults just like any other, but the people who live here can attest that those faults are more than made up for by the quality of life that Austin has to offer.
 Austin has something for everyone, and that’s what makes it the perfect place to call home.

 - Your Guide to Austin’s 8 Downtown Neighborhoods: 2nd Street District, 6th Street, etc.

-- The Best of Downtown Austin, Texas (CBD): What to do, Where to Eat and What’s Under Construction [Infographic]
+- The Best of Downtown Austin, Texas (CBD): What to do, Where to Eat, and What’s Under Construction [Infographic]